-iPhone 15: Everything YOU Need To Know…

-iPhone 15: Everything YOU Need To Know – Leaks, Updates & New Models…
+iPhone 15: Everything You Need To Know – Specs, Updates & More

 All the latest iPhone 15 release date news, specs, leaks, and more ahead of its 2023 release date.
 What will the iPhone 15 be like?
 Let’s find out by looking at all the latest news and leaks…

-The iPhone 15 is now well into its final development phase.
-Apple works on new models way in advance of them getting released, so by the time the iPhone 14 series went on sale Apple will have more or less finalized many aspects of its 2023 iPhone series, the iPhone 15.
+Besides the iPhones, Apple is also likely to update its AirPods to include USB-C ports.
+The event may also showcase the Apple Watch Series 9 and a new iteration of the Apple Watch Ultra.

+What can we expect from the 15?
+How will it compare to the iPhone 14?
+Is there anything to look forward to with Apple’s 15 series iPhone range?
+Or will it be more of the same with a few slight tweaks here and there?

-In this article, we’ll take a look at all the latest iPhone 15 news, leaks, and conjecture to piece together a broader and fuller picture of what the iPhone 15 will be like ahead of its release during the back end of 2023.
+In this article, we’ll take a look at all the latest iPhone 15 news, leaks, and conjecture to piece together a broader and fuller picture of what the next iPhone will be like ahead of its release during the back end of 2023.

-As ever, there will be multiple models including a potentially brand new, ultra-premium model, as well as the usual base model variants and Pro and Pro Max versions.
+As ever, there will be multiple models including a potentially brand new, ultra-premium iPhone, as well as the usual base iPhone variants and Pro and Pro Max versions.
 There will also be a new chipset, potential changes to how Dynamic Island works, and perhaps even some design changes too.

+Basically, this year’s iPhone range will be a lot more interesting than 2022’s iPhone 14 lineup…

 iPhone 15 Models – How Many Will There Be?

 For the last couple of years, Apple has released several models inside each of its new iPhone generations.
 We had four iPhone 12 models, four iPhone 13 models, and four iPhone 14 models.

+And nearly all of these series earned pretty solid reviews, save for the iPhone 14 which, for many testers, just didn’t bring enough to the table (especially on the base models).

-The iPhone 15 shouldn’t be any different with four models inside the range which, if things follow a similar route to 2022, should look like this:
+With respect to the number of iPhones in the series, iPhone 15 shouldn’t be any different with four models inside the range which, if things follow a similar route to 2022, should look like this:

 Where things get a little more nuanced, however, is that there is talk about a couple of new models in the form of the iPhone 15 Ultra and the iPhone 15 Flip, with the former being an even more premium version of the Pro Max model and the latter being Apple’s first flip and/or foldable iPhone model.

 There are currently multiple reports online discussing both of these “new” iPhone models, complete with official patent documents and leaks from apparent Apple insiders.
+There is also talk of Apple switching from stainless steel to titanium frames for its iPhone 15 Pro models.

 Of course, whenever you’re talking about brand new, completely “different” iPhone models, you have to take things with a pinch of salt.
 But what is the deal with Apple’s iPhone 15 Ultra and iPhone 15 Flip?

 Let’s take a look at each model in more detail and see what’s actually going on…